Monaghan-Lab/HCRFISH-DotCounting/Cellpose_Segmentation.md

 #### Jupyter Notebook

-Jupyter Notebook is a user-friendly interface for writing and executing programs, especially if they can have a visual output (like Cellpose!).

 There is [an example notebook for running Cellpose segmentation here](https://nbviewer.org/github/MouseLand/cellpose/blob/master/notebooks/run_cellpose.ipynb).
 I also have [a Notebook for running Cellpose in a loop